Where it all began

 David Windmill was appointed Chairman in July 2012 and he brings a wealth of experience to the Scottish Seabird Centre as previous roles include Chief Executive of the Royal Zoological Society of Scotland (2002 to 2011) and Managing Director of Marine Harvest Chile and Scotland (1994 to 2001).

-Since 2000, the Seabird Centre has successfully revitalised the historic harbour area and North Berwick as a popular town for people to visit.
+Since 2000, the Seabird Centre has helped to revitalise the historic harbour area and North Berwick as a popular town for people to visit.
 The award-winning Centre is also a well-used asset for local people all year round, has a comprehensive schools programme, undertakes conservation work and campaigns on environmental issues.

-The Seabird Centre has continually improved since opening and we are now working hard to build on the success of the Centre by creating a National Marine Centre for Scotland to achieve more of our charitable objectives.
+The Seabird Centre has continually improved since opening and we are now working hard to build on success by creating a marine centre for Scotland to achieve more of our charitable objectives, highlighting the importance of Scotland's amazing marine wildlife, including seabirds.
 Click HERE for further information on the project.

-For all the information on key moments in history since we opened, pick up a copy of our guidebook from the gift shop priced only £4.95.
+For all the information on key moments in history since we opened, pick up a copy of our guidebook from the gift shop.

 Click HERE to view A Dream Takes Flight - a film all about the inception of the Seabird Centre.